Great American Cleanup

 Several locations across Rockdale were spruced up with the help of more than 270 volunteers in 2017 as part of the Great American Cleanup.
 KCRB, families, individuals, businesses, schools and more than 20 community groups removed tires and tons of trash in the County.

 Electronics Recycling & Paper Shredding Event

-In September, KCRB hosted a county-wide Recycling Month featuring an electronics recycling and paper shredding event.
-Rockdale residents took advantage of these events to clear their homes of unneeded or unused cell phones, electronics and paper.
-This event diverted 8 tons of paper and 12,000 pounds of metal, plastic, glass, computer housings, and peripheral equipment from local landfills.
+In May, KCRB hosted the first of two electronics recycling and paper shredding events for 2017.
+Rockdale residents took advantage of this event to clear their homes of unneeded or unused electronics and paper.
+This event diverted 3 tons of paper and 5,400 pounds of metal, plastic, glass, computer housings, and peripheral equipment from local landfills.

-The first 2017 Electronics & Paper Shredding event is scheduled for Saturday, May 20, 9 a.m. – 1 p.m., or until the shredding truck is full, in the parking lot of the Rockdale County Government Annex at 1400 Parker Road in Conyers.
+The second Electronics & Paper Shredding event for 2017 is scheduled for Saturday, Sept.
+9, 9 a.m. – 1 p.m., or until the shredding truck is full, in the parking lot of the Rockdale County Government Annex at 1400 Parker Road in Conyers.
 More information about electronic items that will be accepted/not accepted and limits on paper shredding will be available approximately one month prior to the event in the Top Stories section on the County’s website or click the banner below.

 Rivers Alive is a joint program of the Department of Natural Resource’s Protection Division and Keep Georgia Beautiful Campaign.
 Rivers Alive is held annually in the fall and draws hundreds of citizen-volunteers to clean up the waterways in Rockdale County.